Glendon College: Student life

 Mirroring the campus life of small-scale American institutions like Swarthmore and Williams, Glendon has a tight-knit community within the larger student population of their sister campus.
 Various campus events are organized by the Glendon College Student Union/l'Association Étudiante du Collège Glendon (GCSU/AÉCG) and its membership includes all students enrolled in courses at Glendon College and elects a council to represent them.
 Students can join and access a number of clubs and organizations on both of the campuses.
 Glendon has a newspaper (Pro Tem), York University's premier and longest student-run campus publication that is published in both English and French; a campus radio station (Radio Glendon); the Grand Rassemblement de l’Éducation en Français (GREF): Glendon's French-language publishing house; and a black box theatre company, Theatre Glendon/Théâtre Glendon, in addition to similar media from York University.

+Glendon is characterized by small class sizes, with an average undergraduate class size of approximately 24 students, supporting close faculty-student interaction and individualized academic advising.
 Other facilities exist for students, such as a student lounge, a cafeteria, campus gym memberships, workshops, IT services, and a liaison office for prospective students.
 The college also encourages students to utilize academic resources on both campuses.
 The college's proximity to Yonge and Eglinton and Downtown Toronto makes its location ideal for students who want to partake in the city's diverse array of social and cultural attractions.
 Glendon College is also where the first issue of the Toronto Special newspaper was published, according to the National Post.
 The Salon Francophone, situated in the main building, is a social resource centre and a club, which organizes multiple activities to promote the French language.

 Glendon was initially planned on being a residential college where students were required to live on campus, however, over the past few decades increases in the student population outnumbered the available residential spaces.
 Therefore, the majority of students commute, while only around 400 students live on campus.
 Glendon's international profile attracts students from over 100 countries, in particular, a significant number of francophone students from across Canada (notably Quebec) and around the world, including France, Haiti, Belgium, Morocco, and Algeria.
 Approximately 1/3 of the student population are francophone.
 Additionally, Glendon has a visible hispanophone presence with more than 20% studying Spanish as a third language.
 The Spanish Resource Centre library at Glendon is a joint initiative between the Ministry of Education of the Government of Spain and the Hispanic studies department of York University.